Talia al Ghul: The Society

-In Countdown to Infinite Crisis, it is revealed that Talia is one of the core members of the Secret Society of Super Villains (the others were Lex Luthor (secretly Alexander Luthor, Jr. in disguise), Black Adam, Doctor Psycho, Deathstroke, and Calculator).
+In Countdown to Infinite Crisis, it is revealed that Talia is one of the core members of the Secret Society of Super Villains (the others were Lex Luthor (secretly Alexander Luthor Jr. in disguise), Black Adam, Doctor Psycho, Deathstroke, and Calculator).
 This is revealed to be part of one of half-sister Nyssa's plans to take over the planet and bring about world peace and equality.
 After Nyssa is killed by Batgirl Cassandra Cain, Talia assumes leadership of the League.

 Under the Hood and Red Hood: The Lost Days

 During the "Death in the Family" (1988) storyline, Jason Todd, the second Robin, is murdered by the Joker in Ethiopia.
 He was later revived as a character, and in Under the Hood (2005), he is discovered by the League of Assassins.
 In "Lost Days", out of her love for Batman, Talia takes Jason to her father and Jason spends months in the care of the League of Assassins.
 Although his body recuperates, Jason's mind is shattered.

 Seeing no other way to help him, Talia takes Jason down to the Lazarus Pit and throws his body in while her father regenerates himself.
 Jason is fully revived in the body and mind.
 Immediately afterward, to spare Jason her father's wrath, she aids the boy's escape.

 Livid at the fact that Batman failed to avenge his (Jason's) death by killing the Joker and that Batman had done nothing more than imprison him again, Jason pursues his own brand of justice.
 To stall him from killing Batman, Talia agrees to finance Jason and aid him in his training, so that he can then become the second Red Hood.
+She later accomplishes this by seducing Jason in an attempt to turn him against Batman.

 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, this story was changed, whereby Red Hood and the Outlaws #2 (2011) shows that, shortly after Jason Todd's return from the dead, Talia al Ghul, out of her love for Batman, takes him to a secret cult of warrior monks called the All Caste to train in becoming a skilled assassin.

 Batman and Son

 The concept of Talia and Batman having a child from Son of the Demon is reinterpreted into continuity in the story Batman and Son (2006), written by Grant Morrison.
+Damian is a product of sexual assault of Batman by Talia.
 Their son is grown in an artificial womb and named Damian.
 He is raised and trained in the League of Assassins.
 Talia introduces him to Batman as part of a grand scheme involving ninja Man-Bats and the kidnapping of the British Prime Minister's wife.
-Morrison admitted that they relied on their shaky memories of Son of the Demon before writing, so they "messed up a lot of the details" such as changing the consensual marriage between Talia and Batman that ended after she faked a miscarriage to her drugging and raping him to have his child without his knowledge.
-Morrison's mistake would later be retconned in later comic books, citing Batman and Talia's tryst as consensual.